-Worryingly, there is a clear absence of financial commitments for the period 2013-2020, in the framework of the Fast Start Finance package concluded in 2012, as well as the absence of procedure to reach \$100 billion annually as from 2020.
+- 8. Worryingly, there is a clear absence of financial commitments for the period 2013-2020, in the framework of the Fast Start Finance package concluded in 2012, as well as the absence of procedure to reach \$100 billion annually as from 2020.
 In Durban, Europe should commit funds for this period, a third of the total amount needed.
-This should be additional to EU member states responsibilities to provide 0.7% GDP in overseas development aid, and not substitute this earlier commitment.
+This should be additional to EU member states responsibilities to provide 0.7% GDP in overseas development aid, and not substitute this earlier commitment. - 9.
 In terms of REDD+ and other innovative ways to tackle deforestation in the third world, the loss of employment for forestry and forest industry workers needs to be taken into account.
 For example, REDD+ finance should be channelled into easing the labour market transitions from unsustainable (illegal) forestry into something more sustainable.
 To tackle deforestation what is most of all needed is the promotion of sustainable forest management, which ensures that forestry and forest industry will continue to employ workers, and forest-based communities' rights are taken into account, while the environment is also looked after.

-Within Europe: Moving beyond business as usual and creating a Sustainable New Deal resulting in even more unemployment, deeper cuts in salaries and pensions, increasingly insecure working conditions for young people and other workers, poverty, social exclusion and social inequalities, coupled with a reduction in measures to combat climate change.
+Within Europe: Moving beyond business as usual and creating a Sustainable New Deal

+10. Increasing concern about the economic future of Europe is currently dominating national and European political decision-making.
+The ETUC is deeply concerned that austerity measures will lead Europe into a double-dip recession, resulting in even more unemployment, deeper cuts in salaries and pensions, increasingly insecure working conditions for young people and other workers, poverty, social exclusion and social inequalities, coupled with a reduction in measures to combat climate change.